Founder CPO Eric Highland and his 2014 JKUR "GUARDIAN"

 In less than three months, the club swelled to over 1,000 members representing 49 of the 50 states (we still can't find a Coast Guard Jeeper who calls South Dakota home, but we're trying).

 The Coast Guard Jeep Club is also international, boasting members in Europe, South America, Guam, Saudi Arabia, and the Caribbean.

-As of August 2018, there are only two requirements for Coast Guard Jeep Club membership:
+There are only two requirements for Coast Guard Jeep Club membership: